conductorphp/conductor-application-orchestration/docs/app-setup.md

 For more information, see [App Setup Configuration](app-setup/configuration.md).

 All commands include a `--help` option with more information.
-You can also type `devops app` to see a full list of available commands.
+You can also type `conductor app` to see a full list of available commands.

 Snapshots